-International Statistical Classification of Diseases and Related Health Problems, or, in other words, International Classification of Diseases is the tenth version of a world wide standard.
-The standard is upheld by the World Health Organization, which publishes and updates the list regularly and is responsible for the vast majority of the content and information you will encounter when learning about Coding Audits.
+International Statistical Classification of Diseases and Related Health Problems, or, more simply, International Classification of Diseases, is the tenth version of a world wide standard.
+The standard is upheld by the World Health Organization which publishes and updates the list regularly and is responsible for the vast majority of the content and information you will encounter when learning about Coding Audits.

 This list is composed and distributed by W.H.O.
 However, most countries that adopt the Coding standard make modifications to accommodate local conditions and national healthcare requirements.
-This is true of the U.S. as well as many other countries.
+This is true of the United States.
 The U.S. uses a version of this iteration of Code which is labeled IDC-10-CM and contains alterations from both the Centers for Medicare and Medicaid Services (CMS) and the National Center for Health Statistics.